realpython/realpython-blog/2015/2015-09-21-python-programming-contest-first-to-five.markdown

 Is it possible to program a strong strategy?

+> Want to make the strategy a bit more interesting?
+Add an additional constraint to the challenge so that players can only use each number once. *The first ten working submissions get a free copy of Real Python! (still open to submissions)*

 ## The Prizes

 Need some motivation?
 We'll be giving out prizes to the strategies that perform the best: